ohdongha/OrthNet/README.md

 	* orthologs transposed and duplicated uniquely in a genome or a subset of genomes, etc.
 - CLfinder and OrthNet are separable modules.
 Users can use only the CLfinder module to quickly obtain co-linearity information and a summary matrix of the pairwise comparisons for multiple genomes.
 The OrthNet module is optimized for working with CLfinder, but also can accept co-linearity information from other programs.

+## News
+- 2018-06-05 Added options to use MMseqs2 (https://github.com/soedinglab/mmseqs2) to generate inputs #2 and #3.
+MMseqs2 is much faster than orthoMCL or BLASTP and also generate one HSP (High-scoring Segment Pair) per each sequence comparison.

 Jump to:
  [**Before starting**](https://github.com/ohdongha/CL_finder#before-starting);
  [**Preparing input files**](https://github.com/ohdongha/CL_finder#preparing-input-files);